Suggestions for Current and Prospective Graduate Students

 I have been compiling this informal document while answering

-questions that my own graduate students and prospective graduate
+questions that current and prospective graduate students have

 This information is not an official document